Clemapfel/jluna/docs/proxies.md

 To reiterate, the resulting proxy, `proxy`, **does not contain the Julia-side value `1234`**.
 It only keeps a pointer to wherever `1234` is located.

-We can actually access the raw pointer using `static_cast<unsafe::Value*>`, where `unsafe::Value*` is a the type of a pointer pointing to arbitrary Julia-side memory:
+We can actually access the raw pointer using `static_cast<unsafe::Value*>`, where `unsafe::Value*` is the type of pointer pointing to arbitrary Julia-side memory:

 ```cpp
 std::cout << static_cast<unsafe::Value*>(proxy) << std::endl;